Graduate General Information

 Credit will be applied toward a program only for work begun and completed within six years prior to the granting of the degree, exclusive of any time spent in the armed services of the United States.

-If it is necessary for a student to drop a single class, withdraw from a single class, or withdraw completely from all courses at the University, the student must complete the process by doing the following:
+If it is necessary for a student to drop (terminate work) any class or to withdraw completely from all courses at the University, the student must complete the process by doing the following:

-Withdrawal Before or During the Twelfth Week — if a student withdraws from a single class or completely from the University after the refund period through the end of the twelfth week of a regular fall or spring semester, the instructor will assign a “W” (withdrew passing) regardless of the student’s progress in the course.
-The automatic “W” period for short term classes is prorated at 3/4 time from the start of class.
+Withdrawal Before or During the Twelfth Week – if a student formally withdraws from single classes or completely from the University before or during the twelfth week, the instructor will assign a “W” (withdrew passing) regardless of the student’s progress in the course.

-Withdrawal After the Twelfth Week — If a student withdraws from a single class or completely from the University after the twelfth week (automatic “W” period), the instructor will assign a “W” or “F” depending on the student’s standing in the class at the time of withdrawal.
+Withdrawal After Twelfth Week – If a student formally withdraws from single classes or completely from the University after the twelfth week, the instructor will assign a “W” or “F” depending on the student’s standing in the class at the time of withdrawal.
 A “W” will be assigned if the student was passing at the time of withdrawal.
 An “F” will be assigned if the student was failing at the time of withdrawal.

 Incomplete grades may be given at the end of a semester to those students whose work in passing but who have left unfinished a small amount of work which may be completed with further class attendance.
 Any incomplete grade not removed within one calendar year will remain permanently on the student’s record as “Incomplete” and will not be included in computing grade point average.
 If the permanent incomplete is for a course required on the student’s program, re-enrollment in and completion of the course shall be necessary.